project-jue/jue/docs/architecture/system/COMPREHENSIVE_ENGINEERING_PLAN.md

 ### Phase 1: Minimal Viable Compiler (MVC) - Basic Parsing and Execution (7-9 weeks)

-**Goal**: Extend interpreter to compiler handling basic expressions, assignments, and function definitions.
+**Goal**: Extend the current interpreter to a compiler that can handle basic expressions, assignments, and function definitions, compiling to a simple bytecode or direct execution.

 #### Milestone 1: Extend Grammar and Parser
 - **Tasks**: